PRC-PALM-SPC-5.51-pro1: BLOOD SPECIMEN COLLECTION (Print here)

 - Prepping of area, allow iodine to completely dry, if not allowed to dry may falsely increase levels of potassium, phosphorus or uric acid in laboratory testing

-Ethanol Testing / blood cultures on children <6months old draws
+Ethanol Testing / blood cultures on children 6 months of age or younger draws

 - Use 2% tincture of iodine